 Freeport-McMoRan is also committed to ongoing engagement with the communities in which we operate, investing in programs that help communities realize plans and initiatives that increasingly bolster their sustainability over time and become less depend on a single industry.

-At the end of 2015 Freeport-McMoRan had approximately 8,000 employees in Arizona and a total impact of approximately 24,000 jobs on Arizona’s economy.
+At the end of 2016 Freeport-McMoRan had more than 7,460 employees in Arizona and a total impact of approximately 20,000 jobs on Arizona’s economy.

 To learn more about an example of one economic development project, taking place at Morenci operations, click here.